Sh3ddz/MapMaker/README.md

 # MapMaker
 2d Game map editor.

+**DISCLAIMER: -The assets used for the tiles are the same as the ones used in the game "Graal Online Classic"
+	      -The music used are also taken from different sources, I do not own any of the music used in this program.**
 **This is a work in progress and no where near complete.
 I will update periodically**

 **TO DO:**